nielsenramon/stacss/README.md

 Copy the contents of `/scss` into your application `scss` folder and you are ready to go!

-### Extra
+### Info

-Note that Stacss requires [Autoprefixer](https://github.com/postcss/autoprefixer) for optimal use.
+Note that STACSS requires [Autoprefixer](https://github.com/postcss/autoprefixer) for optimal use.
 Installing it inside your project is recommended.

-I use [scss-lint](https://github.com/brigade/scss-lint) to keep my SCSS files clean.
-Next to that I use [csscomb](https://github.com/csscomb/csscomb.js) to automatically enforce linting.
+STACSS uses [scss-lint](https://github.com/brigade/scss-lint) to keep the SCSS files clean.
+Next to that it uses [csscomb](https://github.com/csscomb/csscomb.js) to automatically enforce linting.

 None of the above is required but highly recommended.